ivanbabko/ivanbabko.net/README.md

-**This is a source code of my UX design portfolio www.ivanbabko.net.**
+**This is a source code of my product design portfolio www.ivanbabko.net.**

 It's powered by my two other projects:
 - [Goodrocket Jekyll](https://github.com/ivanbabko/goodrocket-jekyll) - a web dev starting kit based on Jekyll and Gulp